Coincicada/foliox/README.md

 ## Caching Strategy

-The application uses a database-backed caching system:
+The application uses a database-backed caching system for most endpoints:

 - Cache entries are stored in PostgreSQL with expiration times
 - Default TTL is 3600 seconds (1 hour)
-- Automatic cleanup of expired entries
+- Automatic cleanup of expired entries (1% chance on each write)
 - Tag-based cache organization for easy invalidation
 - Cache is checked before making external API calls
+- Most portfolio endpoints use caching to reduce API calls and improve performance

+**Note**: Some endpoints like `/api/github/stars` intentionally bypass caching to provide real-time data.
+These endpoints use `cache: "no-store"` and appropriate cache-control headers to ensure fresh data on every request.

 ## Deployment